GMLC-TDC/HELICS/README.md

 ### [ROADMAP](docs/ROADMAP.md)

-For a snapshot of some current plans for what is to come
+For a snapshot of some current plans for what is to come.

 ## Installation